Biotic Regions (or) Biomes of the World

 Tropical rain forest

-The tropical rain-forest occupies low-altitude areas near the equator in South America, Central and West Africa, and in the Indo-Malay peninsula and New Guinea regions.
+• The tropical rain-forest occupies low-altitude areas near the equator in South America, Central and West Africa, and in the Indo-Malay peninsula and New Guinea regions.
 Although these areas are physically isolated, the forest growing in them shows great similarity of structure and function.
-These are found in the high rain fall areas on either side of the equator, having high temperature and high humidity and receive above 200 cm of rainfall per year.
+These are found in the high rainfall areas on either side of the equator, have high temperatures and high humidity and receive above 200 cm of rainfall per year.
 Soil is rich in humus.

-These forests have a very rich biodiversity e.g. Brazilian tropical rain forests have more than 300 species of trees in an area of 200 square kilometer.
-Trees are tall growing up to 50 to 60 m.
-These forests also support epiphytes, like vines, creepers, woody creepers and orchid etc. These forests are rich in tree dwelling animals such as monkeys, flying squirrels, snails, centipedes, millipedes, and many insect species are common on the forest floor.
+• These forests have a very rich biodiversity; e.g. Brazilian tropical rainforests have more than 300 species of trees in an area of 200 square kilometres.
+Trees are tall, up to 50 to 60 m.
+These forests also support epiphytes, like vines, creepers, woody creepers and orchids etc. These forests are rich in tree-dwelling animals such as monkeys, flying squirrels, snails, centipedes, millipedes, and many insect species are common on the forest floor.
 Many snakes and mammals are adapted to live in the trees because this is where the bulk of the foliage exists.

 Temperate deciduous forests

-There is a longer growing season, higher light intensity, and a moderate amount of precipitation of between 50 and 150 cm per annum.
-The temperature regime is also characterized by a lack of extremes but there is still a marked cold season which plants and animals must endure.
+• There is a longer growing season, higher light intensity, and a moderate amount of precipitation of between 50 and 150 cm per annum.
+The temperature regime is also characterised by a lack of extremes but there is still a marked cold season that plants and animals must endure.
 The climatic zone it occupies is less extreme than that of the boreal forest.

 Boreal Forest or north coniferous forests: